Knuckle tattoo

-A knuckle tattoo is a kind of tattoo that most commonly uses two groups of four-letter words or one eight-letter word.
+A knuckle tattoo is a kind of tattoo on the tops of a person's fingers, between the knuckles, commonly two groups of four-letter words or one eight-letter word.
 It is not necessarily a prison tattoo, as sometimes believed, but remains an unpopular form of tattoo—alongside hand tattoos in general—due to the difficulty of hiding it in situations such as a formal setting where it would be seen as crass.
-Some people also use their knuckles to tattoo drawings and images, sometimes in groups of four, such as the four symbols of a deck of playing cards to signify good luck, or astrological symbols.
+Some people also use their knuckles to tattoo drawings and images, sometimes in groups of four, such as the four symbols of a deck of playing cards.

 Examples

-Robert Mitchum's character Reverend Harry Powell wears LOVE / HATE in the 1955 film The Night of the Hunter.

-In The Blues Brothers, the main characters have JAKE / ELWO/OD on their knuckles.
+Robert Mitchum's character Preacher Harry Powell wears LOVE / HATE in the 1955 film The Night of the Hunter.
+In the 1980 film The Blues Brothers, the main characters have JAKE / ELWO/OD on their knuckles.

 Musician Flea wears LOVE / LOVE.
 Professional wrestler CM Punk wears DRUG / FREE.

 In sailor tattoo traditions, deckhands may get HOLD / FAST as a charm to support their grip on rigging.